Tyrrrz/Tyrrrz.me/src/data/blog-posts/monadic-parser-combinators/Post.md

 }
 ```

 As you can see, Sprache already provides `Parse.DecimalInvariant` out of the box, which we can use to match a number.
-Since that returns `Parser<string>` as it matches the text that represents the number, we need to transform it to `double` first and then to our `JsonNumber` object.
+Since that returns `Parser<string>` as it parses the text that represents the number, we need to transform it to `double` first and then to our `JsonNumber` object.

 The `Select` method here works quite similarly to LINQ's `Select` -- it lazily transforms the underlying value of the container into a different shape.
 This lets us map raw character sequences into more complex higher-level domain objects.